 To decrease the above-mentioned risks of accidental explosions and diversion, Bosnia and Herzegovina has continuously disposed of its ammunition since 2006.

 Table 3.
-Disposal of tonnes of ammunition in Bosnia and Herzegovina (2006-2020)
+Disposal of tonnes of ammunition in Bosnia and Herzegovina (2006–20)

-Year | Tonnes of Ammunition |
+Year | Tonnes of ammunition |

 2020 | 500 |

-Source: Jovana Carapic, Paul Holtom, Life-Cycle Management of Ammunition (LCMA): Lessons from Bosnia and Herzegovina, Small Arms Survey, 2018, Unplanned Explosions at Munitions Sites (UEMS) | Small Arms Survey; EUFOR.
-Update on the BiH AWE Master Plan.
-EUFOR, 2020.
+Source: Jovana Carapic and Paul Holtom, Life-Cycle Management of Ammunition (LCMA); “Unplanned Explosions at Munitions Sites (UEMS) Database,” Small Arms Survey; "Update on the BiH AWE Master Plan," European Union Force in Bosnia and Herzegovina, 2020.

 Needs